 The Team that Eats Together, Stays Together

 For example, we get free lunches at ShuttleCloud.
-I can hear you thinking, “Nice one!” and yes, you are right, but there is more to it than may appear at first glance.
+I can hear you thinking, “nice one!” and yes, you are right, but there is more to it than may appear at first glance.
 Free lunches encourage us all to sit together for meals.
 The team that eats together, stays together.

 We chat, discuss current affairs, tell bad jokes, bring up geeky topics, throw in some soccer banter, and when we feel inspired, we set the world to rights.
 Bonding experience number 1: check.

 Another of the perks that encourage the team-building experience is the gatherings outside office hours.
 ShuttleCloud invites us to dinners outside the office, or we organize summer BBQs on our patio.
 These opportunities allow us to unwind and see each other in a different setting.
 Some of the funniest things happen these nights and give way to loads of friendly trolling at the office next day.
 (We’ve all have been on the receiving end of these jokes at least once.)

 And, last but not least, the offsites.
 This is the week when the team works remotely from some vacation destination and gets to do some bonding.
 I’d like to tell you more about them but, unfortunately, the team is adamant on this one: “what happens at the offsite, stays at the offsite.”